junxit/us-congress-bills-113/metadata.md

 - 2014-02-11 — Mr. Fitzpatrick moved to suspend the rules and pass the bill, as amended.
 - 2014-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 90, 1 Present (Roll no. 60). (text: CR H1739)
 - 2014-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 90, 1 Present (Roll no. 60).(text: CR H1739)
+- 2014-02-12 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2014-02-12 — Message on Senate action sent to the House.
+- 2014-02-12 — Pursuant to the provisions of H. Con.
+Res.
+81, enrollment corrections on S. 25 have been made.
+- 2014-02-12 — Resolving differences -- Senate actions: Senate agreed to House amendment to Senate bill by Yea-Nay Vote.
+95 - 3.
+Record Vote Number: 35.(consideration: CR S934-935; text as Senate agreed to House amendment: CR S934)
+- 2014-02-12 — Senate agreed to House amendment to Senate bill by Yea-Nay Vote.
+95 - 3.
+Record Vote Number: 35. (consideration: CR S934-935; text as Senate agreed to House amendment: CR S934)
+- 2014-02-14 — Presented to President.
+- 2014-02-14 — Presented to President.
+- 2014-02-15 — Became Public Law No: 113-82.
+- 2014-02-15 — Became Public Law No: 113-82.
+- 2014-02-15 — Signed by President.
+- 2014-02-15 — Signed by President.